-By Adam Danielson, Director of Sales
+By Adam Danielson, Sales and Business Development Director, SuperVision

 Motor Vehicle Records, or MVRs, are the most effective way to determine driver risk at hire and throughout the driver’s employment.
 MVRs provide a full view of a driver’s history for the last 3-7 years, depending on the state, and have several risk indicating components including: